 The next step is to select the desired computing hardware for the job.
 Click on the Hardware Settings icon to do this.

 On this page you must select your desired core type and how many cores you need.
-For this demo, use the drop-down menu to pick the Onyx core type and for Number of Cores, choose one core.
+For this demo, use the drop-down menu to pick the Nickel core type and for Number of Cores, choose one core.
 Your Hardware Settings screen should look like that shown below:

 For this tutorial we omit the optional post processing step.
 The Review page provides a summary of the job you have set up.
 It should look like the example shown below.
 At this stage, you can save and submit the job.